MarkyMark1000/AWS---PYTHON---COPY---MYWEBSITE/docs/index.rst

 Overview
 ========

-This is a copy of a Django website.
-Some of the code has been adjusted to change secret keys to comments such as 'blahdeblahdeblah'.

-The project is used to deploy MyWebsite on the following sites:
+This project is used to deploy MyWebsite on the following sites:

     - Localhost - for development work
     - test.markjohnwilson.net - for testing